Latest posts

 A natural-language clinical query passing through a HIPAA-aligned shield to produce an audited, redacted answer.

-Conversational Analytics for Clinical Data (HIPAA)
+Conversational Analytics for Clinical Data: HIPAA-Compliant Architecture

 Safely leveraging AI for data insights in a regulated, audit-heavy environment.